thom-99/insvert_demo/README.md

 **main features**
-- implement SNPs (out of scope?)
+- implement SNPs

-- bug: check for variants overlap also in insert.py
+**bugs**
+- get to the bottom of variant overlaps, if needed rework the logic to parse TRAs

 **quality of life**